A virtual 360° tour inside the grade II-listed former chapel has been launched as part of the national Heritage Open Day scheme.

 The short tour will reveal some of the twentieth century stories about the building, the hospital site during war time, and historic approaches to the care and treatment of people who were identified as having a mental health condition.

-Viewers can also take a closer look with our interactive HD panoramas (below).
+Viewers can also take a closer look with our interactive HD panoramas (below), filmed in September 2020.
 Watch in full screen (click on X arrow icon) for the best experience.